GEMINI-Medicine/gemini-ccsr/README.md

 Please download or clone the repository to a local directory (`/path/to/gemini-ccsr/`).
 Run `pip3 install --user /path/to/gemini-ccsr/` to install.

-Check `run_example.py` for an example of how to map a list of ICD-10 diagnosis codes (in `example_codes_to_map.csv`) to CCSR categories.
-Please see the documentation for a description of the four dataframes returned by the main function `map_icd_to_ccsr`.
-Codes that are returned in the semiautomatic/failed dataframes will need to be carefully reviewed, and may need to be mapped manually (see [here](https://medrxiv.org/cgi/content/short/2022.11.29.22282888v1) for more details).

-## CCSR version

 By default, the code will map ICD-10 diagnosis codes to CCSR version v2020-3.
 To change the CCSR version, please download the latest CCSR categorization file from the [CCSR website](https://www.hcup-us.ahrq.gov/toolssoftware/ccsr/dxccsr.jsp).
 Please make sure that the CCSR file has been formatted to match the description found in the [documentation](https://github.com/GEMINI-Medicine/gemini-ccsr/blob/master/docs/build/html/index.html) (also see `example_ccsr_v2020-3.csv` for an example of a correctly formatted CCSR file).

 ## Usage